 There are two key tactics to minimising these fees:

-In this guide, we explain why flying out of Hong Kong is cheaper than Singapore, why Kiwi travellers pay less than Aussies, and how to be savvy in reducing the cost of your trip using a few simple tricks.
+In this guide, we explain why flying out of Amsterdam is cheaper than London, why Kiwi travellers pay less than Aussies, and how to be savvy in reducing the cost of your trip using a few simple tricks.